 The Buyer Asks You to Wire Money Directly to the Shipping Company

-The buyer says that you have to wire money directly to the shipper or a shipping agent to get a better shipping rate.
-However, the account to which you send the money belongs to the buyer or one of the buyer’s associates.
+The buyer says you have to wire money directly to the shipper or a shipping agent to get a better shipping rate.
+However, the account to which you send the money belongs to the buyer or one of the buyer's associates.
 Therefore, the fraudulent buyer gets the money.

-Further, once you have sent the money to the fake shipping company, you may find out that the buyer placed the order using a stolen bank account or credit card.
+Further, once you have sent the money to the fake shipping company, you may find that the buyer placed the order using a stolen bank account or credit card.
 If this is the case, as the seller, you may have to give the money back to the owner of the stolen credit card or bank account.

 Sometimes, people can steal someone's PayPal login credentials and use their accounts to purchase items.
 In this scam, you put an item up for sale, a buyer wins it, and then you get paid.
 You get real money in your account.
 You then see the money in your account and feel comfortable shipping the item you listed.